dataloop-ai-apps/amazon-bedrock/models/claude/README.md

-# Claude Models served by Amazon Bedrock
+# Claude Models served by Amazon Bedrock in Dataloop Platform

 ## Overview

-Claude models are cutting-edge AI models optimized for text completions and multimodal tasks.
-Served by Amazon Bedrock, Claude models are designed for advanced natural language understanding, providing robust solutions for a wide range of text-based and multimodal applications.
+Claude's models are cutting-edge AI models optimized for text completions and multimodal tasks.
+Served by Amazon Bedrock,
+Claude models are designed for advanced natural language understanding, providing robust solutions for a wide range of text-based and multimodal applications.

 ### 1. Claude Text Completions